Today is International Women’s Day, the 110-year-old celebration that first took place in the United States in 1911.

 But our ship has not sunken.
 Just beyond the horizon, there is a harbor of sanity.
 There has to be.
 Or why sail at all?

 Each generation, a daring group of women and men continue pushing us toward that shelter.
 We have seen in our lifetimes how strong that force can be.
 But contemporary gender inequality, as well as deep-rooted misogyny, are apparent.

-The new collective bargaining agreement in the WNBA is a good start but on a small scale.
+The new collective bargaining agreement (signed in 2019) amidst a pandemic, is a good start but on a small scale.
 It acknowledges that women are generally underpaid in comparison to their male counterparts.

 Players feel respected, heard and motivated after reaching an amicable agreement with the league which offers the following:

 - Significant increases to player cash compensation and benefits

 - Cash Compensation triples to more than half a million dollars for top players

 - Enhanced travel standards; expanded career development opportunities; New child care, maternity, and progressive family planning benefits